Segment Anything Example

 coordinates: list

-Pydantic is a data validation library and BaseModel is where Cerebrium keeps some default parameters like “webhook_url” that allows a user to send in a webhook url, and we will call it when the job has finished processing - this is useful for long-running tasks.
+Pydantic is a data validation library and BaseModel is where Cerebrium keeps some default parameters like “webhook_url” that allows a user to send in a webhook url.
+We will call it when the job has finished processing — this is useful for long-running tasks.
 Do not worry about that functionality for this tutorial.
 The reason the user is sending in an image or a file url is giving the user a choice to send in a base64 encoded image or a publicly accessible file_url we can download.

 Identifying and classifying objects

-Next we would like to create three functions with the following functionality:
+Next, we would like to create three functions with the following functionality:

-- Based on the image coordinates sent in, we would like to find the annotation (segment) the user is most likely referring to.
+1. Based on the image coordinates sent in, we would like to find the annotation (segment) the user is most likely referring to.

-- Take the annotation of the image we have focused on from Meta’s model, create a new image and crop it to only be an image of the item we are focusing on.
+2. Take the annotation of the image we have focused on from Meta’s model, create a new image and crop it to only be an image of the item we are focusing on.
 The reason we crop the image is to make the classification model perform more accurately.

-- Pass this new image into an Object classification model, so we can be told what this image is.
+3. Pass this new image into an Object classification model, so we can be told what this image is.

 ##1.